-Goals Promoting Quality of Life Protecting Investments Supporting Econo Development Objectives Connected neighborhoods for pedestrians and vehicles Housing choices for young professionals and seniors Recreation opportunities for youth, adults, and visitors Adequate infrastructure to support future development Compatible uses to reduce conflict Beautiful community Resilient waterfront that serves as an asset Community empowerment to encourage ownership, pride, and involvement Destination to attract visitors Employment and entertainme opportunities Exciting waterfront amenities generate activity and income Active and unique downtown , to Maintain or increase the number of of code enforcement actions. ervation Provide information to property over neighborhood organizations. wners regarding the establishment of voluntary HO As and other similar • Neighborhood Preservation, Restoration, and Rehabilitation Page 100 Evaluate the feasibility of offering a City-sponsored housing improvement grant to match homeowners' contributions toward renovations in "Rehabilitation" areas. • ghborh oration, Allocate budget for future demolitions of unsafe structures. • Nei Rest Establish a list of appropriate ince fast-tracked reviews, grants). entives to encourage desirable use types and infill o development (e.g., fee waivers, • ations ices Establish several residential zonir in lot sizes. ng districts with varying lot dimensions to create ad ditional variety and predictability • Recommendations Housing Choices Apply to become a Certified Retirement Community.
+Goals Promoting Quality of Life Protecting Investments Supporting Economic Development Objectives Connected neighborhoods for pedestrians and vehicles Housing choices for young professionals and seniors Recreation opportunities for youth, adults, and visitors Adequate infrastructure to support future development Compatible uses to reduce conflict Beautiful community Resilient waterfront that serves as an asset Community empowerment to encourage ownership, pride, and involvement 9.
+Destination to attract visitors 10.
+Employment and entertainment opportunities 11.
+Exciting waterfront amenities that generate activity and income 12.
+Active and unique downtown Maintain or increase the number of code enforcement actions.
+Provide information to property owners regarding the establishment of voluntary HOAs and other similar neighborhood organizations.
+Evaluate the feasibility of offering a City-sponsored housing improvement grant to match homeowners' control toward renovations in "Rehabilitation" areas.
+Allocate budget for future demolitions of unsafe structures.
+Establish a list of appropriate incentives to encourage desirable use types and infill development (e.g., fee we fast-tracked reviews, grants).
+Recommendations Housing Choices Page 103 Establish several residential zoning districts with varying lot dimensions to create additional variety and predictability in lot sizes.
+Apply to become a Certified Retirement Community.
 Assemble a board to lead the application process.
-Recor Hou Pursue (or assist property owners vement grant opportunities. • igns Allow for and possibly encourage Traditional Neighborhood Design subdivisions.
-Possible incentives may include permit fast-tracking, waived fees, and reductions to applied development standards. • hood Des Require future subdivisions to integrate a minimum number of amenities from a menu into the development design (e.g., trails, landscaping, masonry fences).
-Quality Neighborhood Designs Page 110 Require connections to existing or future adjacent developments, as depicted on the Future Land Use Map.
-The number of connections should increase based on the number of lots in the subdivision. • Qualit re zoning ordinance or in a standalone code) to add d ensure a minimum clearance and fall zone. dress safety concerns related to un-Up Efforts Develop a Community Clean-Up Calendar customized to Port Lavaca's specific needs and prepare a packet of information to provide to the Sponsor Group coordinator that outlines the tasks, expected outcomes, applicable rules, tips for requesting donations, and other logistics details.
-Designate a staff member or appoint a community volunteer to coordinate the program and manage any associated budget. • nity Clean Page 113 Participate in the Keep Texas Beautiful or Keep America Beautiful program. • Сотти Evaluate the recommended neighborhood empowerment programs to determine which programs would be most effective for Port Lavaca. •
+Pursue (or assist property owners to pursue) affordable housing and housing improvement grant opportunities.
+Quality Neighborhood Designs Page 110 Allow for and possibly encourage Traditional Neighborhood Design subdivisions.
+Possible incentives may include permit fast-tracking, waived fees, and reductions to applied development standards.
+Require future subdivisions to integrate a minimum number of amenities from a menu into the development design (e.g., trails, landscaping, masonry fences).
+Require connections to existing or future adjacent developments, as depicted on the Future Land Use Map.
+The number of connections should increase based on the number of lots in the subdivision.
+Adopt regulations (either in a future zoning ordinance or in a standalone code) to address safety concerns related to wind turbines.
+Regulations should ensure a minimum clearance and fall zone.

+in-Up Efforts Develop a Community Clean-Up Calendar customized to Port Lavaca's specific needs and prepare a packet of information to provide to the Sponsor Group coordinator that outlines the tasks, expected outcomes, applicable rules, tips for requesting donations, and other logistics details.
+Designate a staff member or appoint a community volunteer to coordinate the program and manage any associated budget. • nity Clean Page 113 Participate in the Keep Texas Beautiful or Keep America Beautiful program. • Commur Evaluate the recommended neighborhood empowerment programs to determine which programs would be most effective for Port Lavaca. •